fashion glossary

 activewear

-Any sort of clothes intended for use during an active sport, such as yoga pants, track pants, swim shorts, rugby shorts, etc., is referred to as activewear.
+Any clothes intended for use during an active sport, such as yoga pants, track pants, swim shorts, rugby shorts, etc., are called activewear.

 Anorak